-Many defendants in patent infringement cases litigants argue that case law (such as VE Holding in 1990) allowing patent lawsuits to be filed in any district in which the defendant has sales have only encouraged abusive patent litigation.
+Many defendants in patent infringement cases argue that case law (such as VE Holding in 1990) allowing patent lawsuits to be filed in any district in which the defendant has sales have only encouraged abusive patent litigation.
 They say this practice, which they call “forum shopping,” allows patent owners to file infringement suits in courts that are known to be plaintiff-friendly, such as the Eastern District of Texas, which moves cases to trial rapidly and tends to produce more favorable jury verdicts.

 On December 14, 2016, the High Court agreed to review a Federal Circuit decision in TC Heartland LLC v.
-Kraft Foods, in which the Federal Circuit affirmed the long-standing practice of allowing patent suits to be filed in any judicial district in which the defendant sells an allegedly-infringing product.
+Kraft Foods, in which the Federal Circuit affirmed the long-standing practice of allowing patent suits to be filed in any judicial district in which the defendant sold an allegedly-infringing product.

 In this case, Kraft Foods sued TC Heartland in the District of Delaware, alleging that Heartland’s liquid water enhancer products infringed three of Kraft Foods’ patents.
 Heartland moved to either dismiss the action or transfer venue to the Southern District of Indiana, where it is headquartered, noting that it was not registered to do business and had no presence in Delaware.

 After the district court denied its motion, Heartland appealed.
 But the Federal Circuit affirmed the district court’s ruling, noting that Heartland shipped accused products to Delaware, although these amounted to only 2% of its total sales.

 In May 2017, the Supreme Court ruled in favor of Heartland, deciding unanimously that companies can be sued for patent infringement only in the jurisdiction where they are incorporated.